laurentc2/FreePDK45_for_KLayout/README.md

 ## KLayout technology files for FreePDK45

+ * FreePDK45.lyt   : technology and connections description
  * FreePDK45.lyp   : layers color and shape description
- * drc_freepdk45.lydrc : DRC script
+ * drc/drc_freepdk45.lydrc : DRC script
- * lvs_freepdk45.lylvs : LVS script
+ * lvs/lvs_freepdk45.lylvs : LVS script

 Within KLayout, create the technolgy FreePDK45 by the menu : **[Tools]-[Manage Technologies]**
 Then press + at the bottom left, you will add a new technology that you can call : _FreePDK45_